 Incorrect storage: One thing that can harm the material of the MeLuna and result in a cup becoming prematurely porous are UV rays.
-Under normal storage there is nothing to fear.
-MeLuna should not be left out in the sun.
+Under normal storage there is nothing to worry about.
+Your MeLuna should not be left out in the sun.
 Also high temperatures above 140 ° C should be avoided.

 Recommendations for cleaning on the go

 Wipe out your cup with some paper or a skin-compatible cleaning cloth and re-insert it.
 Also cleaning with clear, cold water is possible.